To celebrate Carolyn's 73rd birthday, we are introducing our brand new CBD Antioxidant Crème!

 It turns out CBD oil also has antioxidant properties which contribute to the *research indicating CBD oil can help lessen the visible signs of aging skin.
-By reducing inflammation and counteracting free-radical damage, CBD infused anti-aging creams, like ours at CFF, may be able to help visibly diminish issues like wrinkles, skin dullness, and ruddy skin tone.
+By reducing inflammation and counteracting free-radical damage, CBD infused anti-aging creams, like ours at CFF, may be able to help visibly diminish issues like wrinkles, skin dullness, and rough-looking skin-tone.

 CBD Oil for Sensitive Skin & Other Conditions

 Another significant benefit of CBD oil is that it has been found to soothe sensitive skin, and studies indicate that it may even be able to help inhibit certain triggers of disorders like psoriasis and improve eczema-prone skin.
 Again, far more research is needed, but what exists certainly looks promising, and researchers speculate it all comes down to CBD’s substantial skin-calming and skin-normalizing effects.

 How do you know how much CBD is in your products?